Updated June 30th, 2021

 It’s important to observe the horse from a distance before moving in closer.
 Look how they are holding their body.
 Are they holding up a leg?
 Their head?
 Based on your knowledge of them as an individual, do they seem to be acting like themselves?
 Are they standing oddly, stretched out or splay-legged?
 Look briefly over their body for signs of injury or abnormalities.

 Ideally, a horse’s movement should be examined.
 If a horse is already moving when you go to do their exam then great!
 It is vital to be trained by a vet or expert as subtle signs of lameness can be easy to miss and there are many things to look out for.
 Different horse breeds may have particular conformation differences.
 In general, watch their gait and look for any signs of a limp, hesitation to put weight on a leg, placing their foot in irregular ways, any head bobbing, weight shifting from hoof to hoof, or stiffness.
 If they aren’t moving on their own have another staff member gently lead them, if they will allow it.
-You should look for dishing and paddling/winging.
+You should look for When a horse's forelimbs swing inward at every stride. and paddling/winging.
 If they aren’t interested in walking, start working on developing a bond between them and staff.
 Clicker sessions as positive reinforcement and patience can help develop trust.

 It is common for vets to want to see them moving at a walk and trot but this may not be possible, depending on the health, age, or willingness of the horse.
 Observing their movement of both soft and hard ground can be useful in determining signs of lameness.
 They shouldn’t be forced, though you can attempt to encourage them through positive reinforcement, especially if you have already worked on asking for this behavior and rewarding them.